 This Offering Memorandum contains forward-looking statements.
 Often, but not always, forward-looking statements can be identified by the use of words such as "plans", "proposes", "expects", "estimates", "intends", "anticipates" or "believes", or variations (including negative and grammatical variations) of such words and phrases or state that certain actions, events or results "may", "could", "would", "might" or "will" be taken, occur or be achieved.
-Forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements of the Corporation to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
-Actual results, performance and developments are likely to differ, and may differ materially, from those expressed or implied by the forward-looking statements contained in this Offering Memorandum.
-Such forward-looking statements are based on a number of assumptions which may prove to be incorrect including, but not limited to: the completion of the Offering, the ability of the Corporation to make Loans secured by Mortgages capable of generating the necessary income to enable the Corporation to achieve its investment objectives, the maintenance of prevailing interest rates at favourable levels, the ability of borrowers to service their obligations under the Loans, the ability of the Manager to effectively perform its obligations to the Corporation, anticipated costs and expenses, competition, and changes in general economic conditions.
+Forwardlooking statements involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements of the Corporation to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
+Actual results, performance and developments are likely to differ, and may differ materially, from those expressed or implied by the forwardlooking statements contained in this Offering Memorandum.
+Such forward-looking statements are based on a number of assumptions which may prove to be incorrect including, but not limited to: the completion of the Offering (defined herein), the ability of the Corporation to make Loans (defined herein) secured by Mortgages (defined herein) capable of generating the necessary income to enable the Corporation to achieve its investment objectives, the maintenance of prevailing interest rates at favourable levels, the ability of borrowers to service their obligations under the Loans. the ability of the Manager (defined herein) to effectively perform its obligations to the Corporation, anticipated costs and expenses, competition, and changes in general economic conditions.
 These forward-looking statements should not be relied upon as representing the Corporation's views as of any date subsequent to the date of this Offering Memorandum.
 Although the Corporation has attempted to identify important factors that could cause actual actions, events or results to differ materially from those described in forward-looking statements, there may be other factors that cause actions, events or results not to be as anticipated, estimated or intended.
 There can be no assurance that forward-looking statements will prove to be accurate, as actual results, performance and future events could differ materially from those anticipated in such statements.
 Accordingly, readers should not place undue reliance on forward-looking statements.
 The factors identified above are not intended to represent a complete list of the factors that could affect the Corporation.
-Additional factors are noted under Item 8 "Risk Factors".
+For additional risk factors relating to the Corporation, its business, and an investment in Class A Shares, see Item 8 "Risk Factors".